-So whatever is in the cards, let this be my holiday card to you all: Here's wishing that this season finds all of our membership well and happy, and enjoying among other things the elegance of dozenal arithmetic, during this dozenth month of 1206_z .
-However life is treating you, may things turn around to a brighter future in 1207_z !
+So whatever is in the cards, let this be my holiday card to you all: Here's hoping all our members and their families are healthy and happy, and celebrating the elegance of dozenal arithmetic, during this festive dozenth month of 1206_z .
+However the world turns, may life treat you well, and may we all see a brighter future in 1207_z !